 My prescription this week???
 Go out of your way to provide very sick, low functioning, even non-responsive individuals with live music, tailored to their needs and background.
 Positive stimulation is rare for them now, and they really need it.
 Remember that live music that we can surround them with is at the very least comforting and at most, spiritual.

-And don't forget about Video Guitar Lessons for Music Therapy Students (and others of course).
-The new site is GUITARplayLIKEaPRO.com.
+And don't forget about guitar CMTE courses from The Creative Clinician and Video Guitar Lessons for Music Therapy Students (and others of course).
+GUITARplayLIKEaPRO.com.